filippob/introduction_to_gwas/README.md

 **day 5**

-- Lecture 11 GWAS models for categorical traits (a primer) [Filippo]
+- Lecture 11 GWAS model extensions: a primer on categorical traits and longitudinal data [Filippo]
-- Lecture 12 GWAS models for longitudinal data (a primer) [Filippo]
-- Lecture 13 A light touch on post-GWAS analysis.
+- Lecture 12 A light touch on post-GWAS analysis.
 Inferring functionality [Oscar]
     - [R code.
 Exercise on R, and FUMA](functional_analysis/getGenesFromSNP.R)
-- Lecture 14 A glimpse on ROH-based alternative [Filippo]
+- Lecture 13 A glimpse on ROH-based alternative [Filippo]
 - Kahoot quiz on what we learned about GWAS!
 [Filippo, Oscar, Christian]
 - Wrap-up discussion on GWAS [Filippo, Oscar, Christian]